10.4 Error Message Reference

 Cause

 The application could not reach XGRIDS authentication servers.
-Most commonly caused by a corporate firewall blocking outbound traffic to XGRIDS domains, or a VPN routing traffic in a way that breaks the handshake.
+Most commonly a corporate firewall blocking outbound traffic, or a VPN routing traffic in a way that breaks the handshake.

 Resolution

-- Contact your network administrator and request that all
+- Ask your network administrator to allow all

-https://*.xgrids.comdomains be allowed outbound on port 443. - If wildcard rules are not permitted, the minimum required domain is
+https://*.xgrids.comdomains outbound on port 443. - If wildcard rules are not permitted, the minimum required domain is

 https://developer.xgrids.com/#/login.
-If that also fails, the issue may be temporary and on XGRIDS servers. - If no corporate firewall is in use, check for an active VPN.
-VPN traffic routing can block the authentication handshake.
+If that also fails, the issue may be temporary and on the XGRIDS side. - If no corporate firewall is in use, check for an active VPN.
+VPN routing can block the authentication handshake.

 GPU not detected